mattobrien415/blog/content/deep learning/boxing_001.md

 Time to Move along.
 Now that now that the Neo4J database was built, the first metric I focused on creating using Cypher was a 'quality of opposition' (QOO) score.

 QOO is necessary to suss out boxers with inflated records.
-Interestingly enough, boxing is the only sport (that I can think of, anyway) where a boxer actually gets to choose their opponent.
+Interestingly enough, boxing is the only sport (that I am aware of, at least) where a boxer actually gets to choose their opponent.
 There are no tournaments...no leagues...just arrangements between two boxers and the businesspeople around them, to hold an event.
 So what is stopping a boxer from inflating their record with [lousy opposition](http://boxrec.com/en/boxer/4741)?
 Not much.
+And this happens often in practice.

 It all really comes down to the quality of a boxer's opponents.
-If a boxer (say P1) has just been beating up on [tomato cans](https://en.wikipedia.org/wiki/Tomato_can_(sports_idiom)), then we need to acknowledge this.
+If a boxer (say P1) has been beating up on [tomato cans](https://en.wikipedia.org/wiki/Tomato_can_(sports_idiom)), then we need to acknowledge this.
-Because if P2 was battling top-quality opposition, then you'd be wise to put your money on P2.
-Because they both could have records of 20 Wins, 0 losses.
+Because if during that same time, another boxer (say P2) was battling top-quality opposition, then you'd be wise to put your money on P2.
+Because both P1 and P2 could have records of 20 Wins, 0 losses.
+In short, W L D records can be misleading.

 (In reality, most successful fighters start competing relatively frequently, against somewhat weak opposition.
 Later, they increase the quality of opposition as they decrease the frequency of competition.
 So the above scenario is an exaggeration, in most cases).